Tanauan, Leyte: College/University

-Heritage and Culture
+Heritage and culture

-Local Customs and Etiquettes
+Local customs and etiquettes

 Most locals take off their slippers, shoes, or flip flops before entering a house.
-During weddings, it is customary for the bride and groom to do the traditional folk dance called Kuratsa and members of the families and guests alike are encouraged to pin money on their attire as a symbol of good luck and prosperity for the couple's future.
-Tanauan-anons also observe fiesta celebrations annually in different barangays to honor their respective local catholic saints.
+During weddings, it is customary for the bride and groom to do the traditional folk dance called Kuratsa, and members of the family and guests alike are encouraged to pin money on their attire as a symbol of good luck and prosperity for the couple's future.
+Tanauan-anons also observe fiesta celebrations annually in different barangays to honor their respective local Catholic saints.
 During the fiesta, it is a tradition to prepare food in every house and invite guests and visitors to share their meal as a sign of thanksgiving.

 Church of Our Lady of the Assumption

 The church is one of the six architectural heritage sites in Leyte.
 It was originally built by the Jesuit Missionaries in 1704 and was turned over to the Augustinians in the year 1768.
 Father Francisco de Paula Marquez spearheaded the repair and enlargement of the church from 1850 to 1860.
 He added a transept and constructed thick rock walls at the perimeter of the church with towers on each four corners for defense against pirates.
-The Church survived a hurricane and storm surge of 1897.
-The Church takes pride of its stations of the cross made of Spanish terracotta originally made in Mexico.
-The rectory and pulpit were restored.
+The church survived a hurricane and the storm surge of 1897.
+The church takes pride in its Stations of the Cross made in Mexico using Spanish terracotta.
+The rectory and pulpit are also restored.

 Pasaka Festival

-Pasaka Festival started in 1991.
-The word "pasaka" means "assumption" which refers to the Virgin Mary as she was assumed into heaven.
-The festival, which runs from August 1 through 15, is seen as an opportunity to showcase the rich cultural heritage of Tanauan.
-It is a means of paying homage and thanksgiving to the town’s patroness, Our Lady of the Assumption.
-It begins with a nightly cultural presentation being held from August 1 through 14 at the Tanauan Public Plaza, which showcases the best talents, culture, and tradition of the municipality participated in by various schools, the local government unit, and the non-government organizations of Tanauan.
+The town's Pasaka Festival started in 1991.
+The word "pasaka" means "assumption", referring to the Virgin Mary's assumption into heaven.
+The festival, which runs from August 1 to 15, is seen as an opportunity to showcase the town's rich cultural heritage.
+It is a means of paying homage and thanksgiving to the town's patroness, Our Lady of the Assumption.
+It begins with a nightly cultural presentation held from August 1 to 14 at the Tanauan Public Plaza, which showcases the best talents, culture, and tradition of the municipality, participated in by various schools, the local government unit, and non-government organizations of Tanauan.

-In the afternoon of August 14, the traditional Pasaka Festival competition is held which features a colorful presentation of dance drama and street-dancing that depicts a community paying homage to the blessed virgin as she is assumed into heaven.
-The competition is grouped into three categories: the Senior category participated in by high school students and the Junior category composed of elementary pupils and the merry makers.
-The festival culminates on August 15, the Feast of the town's patroness, Our Lady of the Assumption, and a Holy Mass is celebrated at the Our Lady of the Assumption Parish Church.
-It is also observed as Tanauan Day which is a local holiday.
+In the afternoon of August 14, the traditional Pasaka Festival competition is held, which features a colorful presentation of a dance drama and street-dancing that depicts a community paying homage to the Blessed Virgin's Assumption.
+The competition is grouped into three categories: the Senior category, participated in by high school students, and the Junior category, composed of elementary pupils and the general public of merry makers.
+The festival culminates on August 15, the Feast of the town's patroness, and a Holy Mass celebrated at the Our Lady of the Assumption Parish Church.
+It is also observed as Tanauan Day, a local holiday.